xinyu-dev/NeMo-Skills/docs/basics/common-parameters.md

   `--expname my-training-run` and then launch an eval with `--run_after my-training-run`.
 - **--partition**: Can be used to run in a specific slurm partition (e.g. commonly used to launch interactive jobs).
+- **--not_exclusive**: Can be used if you want to request a part o the slurm node.
+By default we set `exclusive=True`.
+- **--time_min**: Can be used to specify minimum time after which the job might be killed by slurm.
+  Specify in the following format `00:30:00` (for 30 minutes).
+Using a lower value will help jobs get scheduled faster.
+- **--reuse_code** / **--reuse_code_exp**: Can be used to specify another experiment and reuse
+  its code (to avoid re-packaing/uploading to cluster).
+If running from Python we will automatically reuse the last submitted experiment in the current Python session.

 ## Generation scripts